--The four names are all on the cover in the lower left corner.
+-The four names are all on the cover in the lower left-hand corner of the cover.

 I might be opening up a can of worms here but to my experience this is probably one of the rarest boxed Sierra On-Line game.
 In my 20 years of serious collecting, this is the only example I have seen, besides the one copy The National Museum of Play has in their collection.

 Not a lot of info nor pictures to be found online.